 Now check out some more photos of Seattle to get an idea of where you will be moving to.

-Finally, congratulation on your moving to Seattle.
+Finally, congratulations on your moving to Seattle.
 If you are moving to Seattle alone and don’t know anyone there, Couchsurfing.org and Meetup.com might help you meet new people.
-I hope you enjoyed this little guide, and please let us know in the comments if you have any questions or suggestions.
+I hope you enjoyed this little guide.
+Please let us know in the comments if you have any questions or suggestions.
 Thank you!